 4. Your Strategy is Fragmented

-Inbound marketing is complex.
+Inbound marketing can be complex.
 It involves multiple strategies working in tandem, so doubling down on just one or two strategies won’t usually be effective.
 A cohesive approach creates a clear path for leads to follow.

 The less friction, the better.